Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 5 – 16 Day Kitchen Install

 Footings and the island core go in first.
 Gas, water, and electrical runs are roughed, pressure-tested, and inspected.
-Cabinets, the built-in grill, beverage center, and prep sink set into place; counters and tile finish it.
-Final inspections, light, and walk-through punch-list to close.
+Cabinets, the built-in grill, beverage center, and prep sink set in place, then counters and tile finish it, with a walk-through punch-list to close.

 week 5–7